totallyquiche/better-banners/readme.txt

 == Description ==

-Create and customize banners to display at the top of your website.
+Create custom banners to display at the top of your website.

-Fully customize the content and background color and create as many banners as you'd like.
+Banners are fully customizable: include text, link, images, custom CSS, and more!

-Better Banners is perfect for system maintenance warnings, disclaimers, announcements, and more!
+Better Banners is perfect for system maintenance warnings, disclaimers, announcements, or general messages.

 == Installation ==